Benign paroxysmal positional vertigo: Repositioning maneuvers

-A number of maneuvers have been found to be effective including Canalith Repositioning Procedures (CRP) such as the Epley maneuver, the Half Somersault Maneuver (HSM), the Semont maneuver, and to a lesser degree the non-CRP Brandt–Daroff exercises.
+Several maneuvers are effective, including canalith repositioning procedures (CRP) such as the Epley maneuver, the half somersault maneuver (HSM), the Semont maneuver, and to a lesser degree the non-CRP Brandt–Daroff exercises.
 Both the Epley and the Semont maneuvers are equally effective.
 The HSM can have better long-term success than the Epley, is more comfortable to experience, and has less risk of causing subsequent horizontal canal BPPV (H-BPPV).

-None of these maneuvers addresses the presence of the particles (otoconia); rather it changes their location.
+None of these maneuvers addresses the presence of the particles (otoconia); rather, it changes their location.
 The maneuvers aim to move these particles from some locations in the inner ear that cause symptoms such as vertigo and reposition them to where they do not cause these problems.
 These maneuvers are easily performed at home and online resources are available to patients.

-The Epley maneuver is popular because it is designed to address posterior canal BPPV (PC-BPPV), which is caused by particles in the posterior semicircular canal, the most common cause of BPPV.
+The Epley maneuver is popular because it is designed to address posterior canal BPPV (PC-BPPV), which is caused by particles in the posterior semicircular canal.
+These particles are the most common cause of BPPV.
 This might give the wrong impression that PC-BPPV is the only kind of BPPV.
 Misdiagnosing which semicircular canal is affected, typically by confusing horizontal and diagonal nystagmus, or simply ignoring the identification of the affected canal, and then using the wrong treatment maneuver, regularly results in no cure.

 Using the appropriate maneuver for the affected canal is essential.
-The maneuvers may be uncomfortable for the patient as they might induce strong vertigo and the patient might then resist performing them.
+The maneuvers may be uncomfortable for the patient as they might induce strong vertigo, and the patient might then resist performing them.
 Though some treatments, such as the Epley, are much more uncomfortable than others, such as the HSM.
-If the maneuver is not uncomfortable then it is possible the wrong maneuver has been selected by a misdiagnosis of the affected semicircular canal.
+If the maneuver is not uncomfortable, then the wrong maneuver may have been selected by a misdiagnosis of the affected semicircular canal.

-All the maneuvers consist of a series of steps in which the head is held in a specific position, typically for 30 to 60 seconds until any nystagmus stops.
+All the maneuvers consist of a series of steps in which the head is held in a specific position, typically for 30 to 60 seconds, until any nystagmus stops.
 Movement from one position to the position of the next step has to be done fluently to give the particles enough momentum to move.
 A position has to be held until any nystagmus has completely resided, which indicates that the particles have stopped moving, before one proceeds to the next step.